marcusngwj/StudentAdministrationSystem/README.md

 Test cases can be found in `\tests\tests.txt`.

 ## Comments
 This assignment has been very enriching for me.
 Given a short span of one week to work on this task amid my external commitments, this assignment has been a great challenge.
 This is my first time extensively working on the backend and I'm glad to be given this opportunity to work on this task.
 I had learn to use a new framework because I did not use any in the past.
 I chose flask because of its simplicity and it was easy to pick up.
+If I had more time, I would like to learn and implement automatic unit testing.